 R.W Large Memorial Hospital in Bella Bella, Bella Coola General Hospital, Sechelt Hospital and Powell River General Hospital (screening mammography only) went live in October and November 2018 with Medical Imaging functionality in the new clinical information system.

 The rest of the CST project will be implemented in phases over the next several years.
-Following BC Cancer will be: Providence Health Care sites, BC Children’s Hospital and BC Women’s Hospital & Health Centre and Vancouver General Hospital.
+Following PHC, the next acute sites will be: Vancouver General Hospital, UBC Hospital and Richmond General Hospital.

 It is important to note that the clinical transformation – the process of establishing common workflows and practices is an ongoing process.
 Learnings from each implementation will be incorporated into successive activations at other facilities.